Vehicle Detail Page:

 What helps a dealer act — a number, or a sentence?

-Condition confidence scores.
-A number out of 5 given to a vehicle based on its condition.
+A condition score out of 5.
 Dealers couldn't explain the difference between a 4.1 and a 4.3.

-Smart Summary.
-AI synthesizes condition signals into a short paragraph — what matters, what to watch, what's normal.
-Interpreted insight a dealer can act on in seconds.
+AI synthesizes condition data into a short paragraph — what matters, what it costs, what to watch.
+A dealer can act on it in seconds.

 2022 Grand Cherokee · 1 of 4